How A Viral Song On TikTok Turned Into An Artist’s Worst Nightmare

 Lil Xxel’s manager had paid for the beat of the artist’s viral song LMK.
 Jaah SLT had rented the instrumental for Tuff.
 Lawyers representing Lil Xxel and Jaah SLT are claiming that the two artists had leased/bought the instrumentals.
 However, Goldman claims that since he bought the beats/instrumental directly from the producer, the non-exclusive licences are invalid.

 ’94 Sounds isn’t the only company in the game that’s suing artists after they go viral.
 Other music companies are also employing buyout tactics to make money off the back of viral hits.
-These companies track bubbling singles on TikTok and identify the producer of the underlying beat.
+These companies track viral songs on TikTok and identify the producer of the underlying beat.

 When the song eventually goes viral, these companies swoop in, initially offering a deal to the artist.
 If the artist refuses, they target producers, who, after realising that their beat went viral, naturally want to make some money out of the viral hit.